grosser/unicorn_wrangler/Readme.md

 ```

 ## TODO:
- - kill workers instead of the whole server
  - support other statsd flavors
- - request time reset behavior and statsd logging makes little sense ... only reset internally and do math to figure out total

 ## Alternatives
  - [gctools](https://github.com/tmm1/gctools) more efficient GC handling, but needs a native extension / is more complex